minerllabs/public-site/basalt/index.md

 Like the [Diamond competition](/diamond), BASALT provides a set of Gym environments paired with human demonstrations, since methods based on imitation are an important building block for solving hard-to-specify tasks.
 Along with the demonstrations, we will provide a set of pretrained models, trained on various tasks in Minecraft, for you to use or finetune as you please.
 Combined with human-feedback training, we vision that this *finetuning from human-feedback* will be a succesful method in the competition, with solutions applicable outside Minecraft.

 Does all this sound too difficult or obscure to approach?
 Fret not!
 We will also have an `intro` track, which will have easier "obtain item X" tasks for you to solve.
 These will help you get familiar with the codebase and the tools we provide, and hopefully encourage you to partake in the main BASALT tasks!
-We will also have cash prizes for the best solutions and the most scientifically interesting ones (see Prizes below).
+We will also have cash prizes for the best solutions and the most scientifically interesting ones (see [Prizes](#prizes)).

 <h3 style="width: 100%; text-align: center;"> The BASALT Tasks</h3>